-- The vacancy rate for Tredegar town centre at 17% has breached the trigger of 17% - The net number of additional affordable and general market dwellings built at 1,171 is 38% below the target of 1,900 (2016 outcome) and has therefore breached the trigger of 30%. - The number of net additional affordable houses secured through \$106 at 35.3 is behind the target of 224 and breaks the trigger of being below 20% of this target. - The trigger of not having a 5 year housing supply has been breached (1.27 years). - The percentage of development permitted on allocated sites as a percentage of total development permitted and the requirement for 70%, the Plan, with a figure of 27%, has not met the target and has breached the trigger of -10%. - In terms of the requirement for 23.8 ha of employment land to be delivered by 2016, with 0.88ha of employment allocations delivered, the Plan has breached the trigger of -20%. - The trigger point of no decrease in the Fields in Trust Standard of 2.4 ha per 1,000 population has been breached. - In terms of the number of years land bank of permitted reserves and the requirement of 100% provision of a 10 year landbank, according to the latest available information (2014) the Plan is on target.
-However, in reality it is likely that there is no longer a 10 year landbank and therefore a trigger has been broken.
+- The vacancy rate for Tredegar town centre at 19% has breached the trigger of 17% - The net number of additional affordable and general market dwellings built at 1,211 is 37% below the target of 1,900 (2016 outcome) and has therefore breached the trigger of 30%. - The number of net additional affordable houses secured through \$106 at 41.7 is behind the target of 224 and breaks the trigger of being below 20% of this target. - The trigger of not having a 5 year housing supply has been breached (1.28 years). - The percentage of development permitted on allocated sites as a percentage of total development permitted and the requirement for 70%, the Plan, with a figure of 57%, has not met the target and has breached the trigger of -10%. - In terms of the requirement for 23.8 ha of employment land to be delivered by 2016, with 1.08 ha of employment allocations delivered, the Plan has breached the trigger of -20%. - In terms of the number of years land bank of permitted reserves and the requirement of 100% provision of a 10 year land bank, according to the latest available information (2016) the Plan only has 7 years and therefore the 100% requirement trigger has been broken.